0xEF2003/thread-sync-volatile/report.md

 Test 1:

-* Xiangming: before = 10 after = 7
+* Andreas: before = 10 after = 5 ordered = 4
-* Ilaria: before = 7 after = 5
+* Ilaria: before = 10 after = 8 ordered = 2
-* Sam: before = 5 after = 2
+* Sam: before = 10 after = 5 ordered = 3
-* Andreas: before = 2 after = 2

-Test 2:

-* Xiangming: before = 10 after = 7
+* Xiangming: before = 10 after = 2 ordered = 3

-* Ilaria: before = 7 after = 5
+Explanation attempt:

+* Ilaria starts booking 2 tickets (availableTickets = 10)
-* Andreas: before = 2 after = 2
+* Ilaria finishes booking 2 tickets (availableTickets = 8)
-* Sam: before = 5 after = 2

-Test 3:

-* Xiangming: before = 10 after = 7
+* Ilaria asks server for tickets left (availableTickets = 8)
+* Sam begins booking 3 tickets (availableTickets = 8)
-* Ilaria: before = 4 after = 2
+* Andreas begins booking 4 tickets (availableTickets = 8)
-* Sam: before = 7 after = 4
-* Andreas: before = 2 after = 2
+* Andreas finishes booking (availableTickets = 4)
+* Sam finishes booking 3 tickets (availableTickets = 5)
+* Andreas asks server for tickets left (availableTickets = 5)
+* Sam asks server for tickets left (availableTickets = 5)
+* Xiangming begins booking 3 tickets (availableTickets = 5)
+* Xiangming finishes booking 3 tickets (availableTickets = 2)
+* Xianming asks server for tickets left (availableTickets = 2)

-We do not see any meaningful difference for our specific use-case.
+We do not see any meaningful difference compared to the previous test for our specific use-case.
-The `volatile` keyword would have made a difference for let's say a application where threads needed to access a shared date variable (if the threads run for longer than one day).
-Then the date variable would not have been cached (and not updated) and instead read directly from the main memory where it is updated.
+But, we actually expect this kind of output *here* (and not in the previous test).
+We still see threads overriding one another because of timing.

 ## Add thread synchronization and note the difference